What is Tuition Protection Service (TPS)?

 What should I do when I am unable to attend my class due to sickness?

 You must seek medical advice by seeing a Doctor and obtain a medical certificate.
 The medical certificate must state your medical condition and the period during which you are unfit to attend the classes.
-It is advisable to inform ICT as soon as possible.
+It is advisable to inform Ironwood as soon as possible.

 If I am unable to pay my fee on due date what do I do?